 throughout North and South America (see map).

-top wider and longer for increased protection against bad weather and
+wider and longer for increased protection against bad weather and predators,

-predators, and be ready to block the ventilation openings on the upper sides
+and be ready to block the ventilation openings on the upper sides during cold

-- Click these links for the LONG POINT BOX: INCHES or CENTIMETERS.
-This is
+- Click these links for the LONG POINT BOX plans in INCHES or CENTIMETERS.

 - We saw this design at the Long Point Bird Observatory in Ontario, Canada, liked